This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 For resource-strapped jurisdictions dealing with the discovery of large numbers of older, unanalyzed sexual assault kits (SAKs), the solutions are anything but straightforward.
 Every stakeholder in the nation's criminal justice system is affected: police and crime laboratories, courts, victim- service agencies, federal, state and local policymakers, and, of course, the victims.

 A rape kit — more accurately called a sexual assault kit — is a box or envelope used to collect and store biological and trace evidence in cases of alleged sexual assault.
-SAKs generally include vaginal, oral or anal swabs that, upon testing, may yield the perpetrator's DNA.
+SAKs generally include vaginal, oral or anal swabs that, upon testing, may yield the DNA of the person who perpetrated the crime.

 Untested SAKs can be stored in a number of places, such as a police department evidence room, crime laboratory, hospital, clinic or rape crisis center.
 It is unknown how many unanalyzed SAKs there are across the United States.